Industry Analysis

 Technology

 It is no secret that big data, bots and AI will be transformational going forward.
 This is especially true in our profession.
 Bots are making routine repetitive tasks far more efficient and accurate while AI is transforming the way in which we detect fraud and ultimately perform our audit functions.
-Data analytics is also opening the door to new opportunities in preparation of comparative reviews of the numerous data points our clients create.
-These platforms are fast moving into firms and they promise to go mainstream.
-Embracing these technologies has immense potential for firms looking for new markets, cost savings and competitive advantages.

 The "Firm of the Future"